Bicycle Network: Metro Routes

 State Government push to unblock pipe trail

 21 May 2009 Funding to perform a detailed study of the Pipe track was announced in the State Budget.
-Bicycle Network Victoria welcomes the arrival of this study first called for in July 2007.
+Bicycle Network welcomes the arrival of this study first called for in July 2007.
 This should not reveal any major challenges and that the path construction can be funded in next year's program.

 It is hoped that Whitehorse and Monash Councils swing their full support behind this project to benefit the many schools, shopping precincts, Activity Centres, Business Parks and Train Stations along this corridor.